Psoriasis

 Here are a few typical indications and symptoms,

-Discolored spots, that vary in color, tend to be shades of purple with grayscale on brown or Black skin and pink or red with silver scales on white skin.
+Discoloured spots, that vary in colour, tend to be shades of purple with grayscale on brown or Black skin and pink or red with silver scales on white skin.

 Elevated scale-covered plaques on the skin